Introduction

 import { View, Text, TouchableOpacity } from 'react-native'

-import { FontAwesome5 } from '@expo/vector-icons';
+import { useRouter } from 'expo-router';

-import { AppContext } from '../context/AppContext';
+import { AppContext } from "../context/AppContext";

 const languages = [